nodejs/node/doc/api/url.md

 ```

 However, changing from `http` to a hypothetical `fish` protocol does not
-because the new protocol is not considered "special".
+because the new protocol is not special.

 ```js
 const u = new URL('http://example.org');